7 Major Accomplishments of William McKinley, 25th President of the United States

-Marshaled the nation’s troops to victory during the Spanish-American War
+Marshaled the nation’s troops to victory in the Spanish-American War

 Initially, the U.S. foreign policy was one of minimal interference in the affairs of neighboring countries.
 However, that all changed by 1897, when the general public sentiment in the nation swayed in favor of Cuba’s independence from Spain.

 President McKinley, as well as large section of the public, had grown very frustrated of Spain’s suppression and brutalities during the Cuban War of Independence.
 This culminated in the U.S. going to war against Spain in 1898.

 Prior to the break out of the Spanish-American War, the president made sure that he had exhausted all diplomatic channels to compel Spain to concede Cuban Independence.
 However, after the battleship USS Maine sunk, along with 266 American souls, at the harbor in Santiago, Cuba, the public and Congress wanted the U.S. to intervene; the latter even passed several resolutions that called on the president to intervene in Cuba.

 Guided by the values of humanitarianism, President McKinley led the United States to a decisive victory against Spain.
 The win reinforced America’s military might and dominance in the world.